As an Auburn police officer’s murder trial looms, families grieve

 As sunset faded into dusk Thursday, a message was projected onto the facade of Saint Mark’s Episcopal Cathedral: “Jesse Sarey, Isaiah Obet & Brian Scaman Should Still Be Alive Today.”

-The three men, forever tied together, were killed by Auburn Police Officer Jeffrey Nelson between 2011 and 2019.
+The three men, forever tied together, were killed by Auburn Police officer Jeffrey Nelson between 2011 and 2019.

 About 20 people, mostly Sarey’s family, were gathered and stood facing the names visible to drivers on nearby Interstate 5.
 Framed pictures of the men, candles and bouquets of flowers were displayed on a table.
 While a few children played in the church parking lot, it was relatively a somber affair.